Getting Started

 Labs I publish here use Containerlab, a free network lab solution developed by engineers at Nokia.
 It doesn't require a costly subscription, and in my experience, it's more resource-efficient, more reliable, and a lot more enjoyable than the emulators of years past.

 • Containerlab installed on a Linux PC, server, WSL, or MacBook.
-The labs here have been built and tested on Ubuntu server 24.04.2 LTS.

-• Lab files available on my GitHub
+• Lab files — available on my GitHub.

 # Installing Containerlab